akobashikawa/rsg-workshop/README.md

 # Workshop

-## Hello World Component
+## Conditional Presentation

-Use component to show hello world.
+Use conditional presentation of html.

 ---